What is a Pesticide and What are Its Uses?

 • Carbamate Insecticides

-These chemicals have a low toxicity level compared to the active ingredients most commonly used in commercial insecticides.
-Derived from the chrysanthemum flower, organic pyrethrin kills a wide range of pests.
+These chemicals are less toxic than the active ingredients most commonly used in commercial insecticides.
+Organic pyrethrin, derived from the chrysanthemum flower, kills many pests.

-The good thing about using organic pyrethrin is that it is biodegradable and almost leaves no residue, thus making it environmentally friendly and is recommended to be used by the Department of Health.
+The good thing about using organic pyrethrin is that it is biodegradable and leaves almost no residue, making it environmentally friendly.
+The Department of Health recommends it.

-On the other hand, synthetic pyrethroids are artificial pesticides that have a low toxicity level to humans and can effectively kill different pests.
+Conversely, synthetic pyrethroids are artificial pesticides that are low in toxicity to humans and can effectively kill various pests.

-Pesticides like Organochlorine, Organophosphorus, and Carbamate have been discontinued due to the serious effects it causes to the environment and can remain active for years.
+Pesticides like organochlorine, organophosphorus, and carbamate have been discontinued due to the serious effects they cause on the environment, and they can remain active for years.

 Where can we find pesticides, and how can we prevent toxicity?